PreviousView allNext

 Yes

-Covers engine & transmission failure
+Covers engine and transmission failure

 Yes